Valkyrie-Resistance/Netko/README.md

-# chad-chat
+# Netko

-Welcome to **chad-chat** — your digital laboratory for AI banter and multi-LLM mischief! 🧪💬
+Welcome to **Netko** — your digital laboratory for AI banter and multi-LLM mischief! 🧪💬

 Ever wanted to wrangle a squad of language models, sync your wildest conversations, and experiment with the bleeding edge of AI—all in one stylish playground?
 You're in the right timeline.
-Built for the T3 Chat Cloneathon, chad-chat is where ideas spark, personalities (AI and human) collide, and inspiration is just one message away.
+Built for the T3 Chat Cloneathon, Netko is where ideas spark, personalities (AI and human) collide, and inspiration is just one message away.

 > ⚡️ Side effects may include spontaneous brainstorming, worldline shifts, and the urge to build something cool.